 - Can I file a claim if I lost my full-time work but still work part-time?

-- What will the amount of my unemployment benefits be?
+- What will the number of my unemployment benefits be?

 - What is the maximum amount of benefits I can receive?